1836–37 United States Senate elections: Races leading to the 25th Congress

 In these regular elections, the winner was seated on March 4, 1837; ordered by state.

 All of the elections involved the Class 3 seats.

 Elections during the 25th Congress

 In these special elections, the winners were seated in 1837 after March 4; ordered by election date.

 Alabama

 There were two elections in Alabama in this cycle, both for the same seat.

 Alabama (regular)

 First-term senator Anti-Jacksonian Gabriel Moore lost re-election in November 1836 to Jacksonian John McKinley.

 Alabama (special)

 Shortly after the new term started, Jacksonian-now-Democrat John McKinley resigned to become Associate Justice of the U.S. Supreme Court.
 He was replaced by fellow Democrat Clement C. Clay in a June 19, 1837 special election.

 Clay would serve only until November 15, 1841, when he, too, resigned.

 Arkansas

-Arkansas became a new state and elected its two senators September 18, 1836.
+Arkansas became a new state and elected its two senators in a joint session of the Arkansas General Assembly on September 19, 1836.

 Jacksonian former Governor of Arkansas Territory William Fulton was elected to the Class 2 seat, with the term ending March 3, 1841.